JoBaumert/Probabilistic_Crop_Mapping_EU/README.md

     1.2. ensure that all dependencies have been installed correctly.

-    1.3. ensure that the selected country and the selected year is specified DGPCM_user_parameters (for example AT and 2020).
+    1.3. ensure that the selected country and the selected year is specified in DGPCM_user_parameters.xlsx (for this example AT and 2020).

 2. run the data preprocesing jobfile from the command line (make sure you are in the "Probabilistic_Crop_Mapping_EU" directory):
 ```